Hey! I’m Ken.

 After my first taste of commercial flying I was hooked, and to continue my professional development I became a flying instructor.
 Most flying schools won’t hire you as a casual instructor (especially as a junior grade 3 or brand new instructor) unless you bring your own students, so I put ads everywhere – online, shopping centres, talking to anyone I could.
 The hustle worked, and I had soon managed to clock up 100 hours ‘Volunteering’ as a flying instructor for free (with potential students just paying the aircraft hire cost).
 I finally managed to ditch my title of ‘junior’ and the few schools I was casually flying for started to even assign me ‘walk-ins’ as potential new clients.

 As I became more experienced as an instructor I progressed through the rating system, training for and earning the right to teach aerobatics, spinning, formation and multi engine work, as well as the standard design endorsements like manual propeller pitch control, tail wheel and retractable undercarriage.
-I remember being put through my paces quite hard going for my Grade two instructor rating, as the testing officer started doing seemingly random and unpredictable things to simulate what a trouble student might be like – Trust me, you’ve never had your heart skip quite as many beats as when you are dealing with a troubled student that doesn’t quite grasp the concept of the word “FLARE NOW”
+I remember being put through my paces quite hard going for each of my instructor rating upgrades, as the testing officer started doing seemingly random and unpredictable things to simulate what a trouble student might be like – Trust me, you’ve never had your heart skip quite as many beats as when you are dealing with a troubled student that doesn’t quite grasp the concept of the word “FLARE NOW”

 Finally – a Commercial Pilot!